othmanTeffahi99/TicketManager/README.md

 ## Overview

 This repository contains a Ticket Manager Application built using the Domain-Driven Design (DDD) architecture in ASP.NET for the backend, and Angular for the frontend.
-The application allows users to manage hotel-related entities such as users, rooms, and reservations.
+The application allows users to manage Ticket-related entities such as users, rooms, and reservations.

 ## Features